 The Applicant claims that the main uses for this new enzyme will be in the dairy industry, specifically in the enzyme modified cheese area.
-Uses of lipases in the dairy industry include the flavour enhancement of cheeses, the acceleration of cheese ripening, the manufacturing of cheese-like products and cheese flavours, plus the lipolysis (cleavage of the triglycerides so forming fatty acids) of butterfat and cream2.
+Uses of lipases in the dairy industry include the flavour enhancement of cheeses, the acceleration of cheese ripening, the manufacturing of cheese-like products and cheese flavours, plus the lipolysis (cleavage of the triglycerides) of butterfat and cream2.